ereidelbach/SentNet/README.md

 # System Resources:

-Setnet was developed on a system with the following resources.
-When attempting to run SentNet it is recomended that you have a system with similar specifications:
+SetNet was developed on a system with the following resources.
+When attempting to run SentNet it is recommended that you have a system with similar specifications:

 * Operating System: Windows 10
 * Processor: Intel Core i7-7700 - 3.6 Ghz